 BIB 631.
-The Five Scrolls of the Jewish Festivals.
+The Five Festival Scrolls.
 (3 h)

 A literary and theological study of Esther, Ruth, Lamentations, Song of Songs, and Qoheleth (Ecclesiastes) as canonical books and as festival readings in the Jewish liturgical year.

 BIB 633.
 The Book of Psalms: Poetry and Spirituality.
 (3 h)